tomcatdotfile/welltocoding/README.md

 -----

-- 💼 Soon I will be looking for an internship, to put my knowledge into practice.
+- 💼 I'm looking for an opportunity to put my knowledge into practice.
 - 🖥️ I'm currently learning JavaScript and NodeJS Framework
 - 👯 I try to collaborate in the search for ideas to change the world
-- 🎓 I'm studying by my own
+- 🎓 Actually I'm studying by my own.

 -----
 ## I've had the opportunity to work: